|

 another of Hitler's secretaries), Margarete Speer, Martin Bormann (partially hidden),

-Dr. Karl Brandt, Heinrich Hoffmann; Remainder, left-right - Dr. Theo Morell,
+Dr. Karl Brandt, Heinrich Hoffmann; Remainder, left-right - Dr. Theo Morell

-Hannelore "Hanni" Morell,
+Hannelore (or Johanna) "Hanni" Morell,

 Karl-Jesko von Puttkamer (Hitler's naval adjutant), Gerda Bormann, Max Wünsche (one of Hitler's SS aides),

-Heinrich Heim.
+Heinrich Heim (from Bormann's staff).
 (NA RG 242-EB, Album

 8, No. 3A) NOTE: Warren